What Is a Body Piercing?

 A body piercing is just what it sounds like — a piercing or puncture made in the body by a needle.
 After that, a piece of jewelry is inserted in the hole.
 Commonly pierced body parts are the ears, nose, and the belly button.
 Oral piercings include the lip, cheek, and tongue.

 When a piercing is healed, some people will choose to expand the size of the hole to wear certain types of jewelry, including plugs and tunnels.
 Stretching should be done in small increments to decrease the chance of damage to the piercing and scarring.

 If you're thinking about getting pierced, do your research first.
 If you're under 18, some places won't allow you to get a piercing without a parent's permission, and some require that a parent be present during the piercing.
 In some states, minors are not allowed to get piercings.

 Before getting a body piercing, make sure you have had all your immunizations (especially hepatitis B and tetanus shots).
-If you have a medical problem (such as congenital heart disease, allergies, diabetes, a weakened immune system, or a bleeding problem), talk to your doctor before getting pierced.
+If you have a medical problem (such as heart disease, allergies, diabetes, a weak immune system, or a bleeding problem), talk to your doctor before getting pierced.
 If you plan to get a tongue or mouth piercing, make sure your teeth and gums are healthy.

 Also, if you get keloids (an overgrowth of scar tissue), you should probably not get body piercings.

 Even though body piercings are generally accepted, some piercings may hurt your chances of getting a job or advancing your career.

 How Can I Get a Body Piercing Safely?